2014 Oregon Ducks football team: Utah

 In their tenth game of the season the Ducks defeated the Utah Utes in Salt Lake City.
 The Ducks extended their lead in the all-time series 20-8 (.714).

 By winning this game the Ducks won the Pac-12 North Division, guaranteeing themselves a spot in 2014 Pac-12 Football Championship Game, they are the first team to win the Pac-12 North Division title outright, and have been co-champions in all other years.

 During the game starting Oregon center Hroniss Grasu appeared to severely injure his knee, followed by starting tight end Pharaoh Brown severely injuring his lower right leg just a few minutes later.

 Colorado

 In their final game at home the Ducks defeated the Colorado Buffaloes in Eugene and in doing so they increased their lead the all-time series to 11-8 (.579).

-Oregon State – 118th Civil War
+Oregon State

 In the 2014 edition of the Civil War, Oregon defeated their in-state rival the Oregon State Beavers in Corvallis, OR 47–19 in their seventh straight victory in the 118-year-old series.
 The Ducks extend their lead the all-time series 62-46-10 (.568).